mattdibi/yampad/README.md

 The main goal of this project is to have a cheap, easy-to-build, feature-rich numpad which is completely open source.

 Features:

-- Cheap to build: the PCB can be manufactured for less than 1$ per piece.
+- Cheap to build: the PCB can be manufactured for less than 1\$ per piece.
 - Easy to source components.
 - Easy to build.
-- Hot swappable keys using *Kailh PCB sockets*.
+- Hot swappable keys using _Kailh PCB sockets_.
 - Arduino Pro Micro powered.
 - QMK compatible.
 - RGB backlighting support (optional).